Marslanali/ZeroMQ/README.md

 # cpp_matlab_zmq
 Publisher/Subscriber and PUSH/PULL pattern for C and Matlab using ZeroMQ.
+**All the credit for original package of ZeroMQ matlab binding goes to https://github.com/fagg/matlab-zmq

 This repositroy is implementation publisher/subsciber and PUSH/PULL pattern for C and Matlab.